 AARP Hearing Center

-In the summer of 1965, as the world buzzed with news of men in space and Civil Rights marches across America, landmark legislation was passed to create a safety net for the nation’s older population and support aging in place.
+In the summer of 1965, as the world buzzed with news of men in space and civil rights marches across America, landmark legislation was passed to create a safety net for the nation’s older population and support aging in place.

-The OAA uses federal funding to provide a variety of services for adults ages 60-plus and their family caregivers.
+The OAA leverages federal funding to provide a variety of services for adults ages 60-plus and their family caregivers.
 These services include food assistance, community employment, advocacy for nursing home and assisted living residents, and elder abuse prevention efforts — to name a few.

 State agencies oversee implementation, while more than 20,000 local organizations deliver services in their communities through grants.